-Synopsis: After a year in hiding, this post has reappeared.
-I had originally written and posted it almost three years ago, but pulled it down after finding out that Stephen A. Smith had been sued for expressing a similar opinion.
+Synopsis: Many of us were inspired by the success of Chicago’s Jackie Robinson West at the 2014 Little League World Series.
+Unfortunately, our inspiration turned to disappointment upon hearing that the team cheated.
+I had originally written and posted this article back in 2015, but pulled it down upon hearing that Stephen A. Smith had been sued for speaking on the topic.
 Now that ESPN’s most loquacious blowhard has been dropped from the case, I’ll take advantage of the same Constitutional protection to free speech.
-America, What a Country!
+America, what a country!

 [Note: Before reposting this article, I reviewed it for mistakes.
 Based on what I found, someone must have changed some things while it gathered dust for a while.
 At the same time, I added some comments in red based on new developments since I originally wrote it.
 Otherwise, I kept it the same.]